binary-manu/arch-ansible/README.md

 installations, conversely, have it enabled by default to power off the screen after a few minutes.
 It is possible to override this behaviour: see the `xscreensaver` role section.

+Optional Bluetooth support can be installed.
+By default it is only installed on bare-metal installations.
+This behaviour can be overridden (i.e. to test a Bluetooth dongle in a VM via USB passthrough).

 A bunch of default utilities like a PDF reader or gvim a preinstalled.
 These are handled by the `utils` and `xutils` roles.